Isla-lab/Isla-lab.github.io/_pages/team.md

 # Group Members

- Multiple Ph.D. positions in our research group are currently available.
-Promising candidates (GRE 310+, TOEFL 100+, GPA 3.8+, publication) will be financially supported.
-If interested, please email your resume to [ajawad@ncsu.edu](mailto:ajawad@ncsu.edu).
+ Multiple Master and Bachelor thesis are available in our research group are currently available.
+If interested, please email to [isla.univr@gmail.com](mailto:isla.univr@gmail.com) or to [alessandro.farinelli@univr.it](mailto:alessandro.farinelli@univr.it).
 Please specify which area interests you:

-* Secure Architectures: Access pattern obfuscation, memory encryption, and data integrity efficient verification schemes
-* Non-Volatile Memory Technologies: Memory management and filesystem optimizations
-* Internet of Things (IoT) Devices: Security and Performance
+* Artificial Intelligence algorithms (Deep Reinforcement Learning) for Autonomous Surface Vehicles.
+* Situation Awareness and Safe Navigation for Drones.
+* Deep Reinforcement Learning for Robotic Systems in Complex Environments with Unity3D.
+* Formal Verification methods for Deep Neural Networks.
+* Monte Carlo Methods for solving POMDP

 ## Director
 {% assign number_printed = 0 %}